LuxciumProject/mapping-tools/library/mapping-tools/README.md

 These functions all take a collection of items as their main input, along with 4 delegate functions: [transformFn](#transformfn), [lookupFn](#lookupfn), [validateFn](#validatefn) and [errLookupFn](#errlookupfn).

 The transformFn is applied to each item in the collection and is used to transform the item into a new value.
 The lookupFn and validateFn are applied to each item in the collection and can be used to perform additional lookup or validation operations on the transformed items.
 The errLookupFn is used to handle any errors that may occur during the processing of the collection or during previous steps of processing.
 Each are optionals but not providing any would result in no transformation of the values.

+The mapping-tools package has been designed with flexibility in mind.
+It is able to handle both promises and non-promises as input, allowing it to easily integrate into a variety of contexts.

+Additionally, the package has been built with resilience in mind.
+It includes robust error handling, ensuring that any errors encountered will not prevent the code from providing meaningful output.
+The output of the package is based on the `Settled<TVal>` type, which allows users to differentiate between successful and unsuccessful results.

+Overall, the mapping-tools package is a reliable and flexible choice for performing transformations on collections of data.

 ## Quick Start